 1. New Credit

 Have you opened any new credit accounts lately?
-Have you had any hard inquiries into your credit report?
-You should keep track of this because this is one of the things that affect your credit score.
-This actually accounts for a full 10% of your credit score and can hurt it because too many new accounts and hard inquiries can make you look like a risky borrower.
+Have you had any hard inquiries about your credit report?
+You should keep track of this because this is one of the things that have a credit report impact.
+This accounts for a full 10% of your credit score and can hurt it because too many new accounts and hard inquiries can make you look like a risky borrower.

 Among other things that affect your credit score is having a mix of different credit types.
-The people with the best credit scores usually have credit lines of different types.
+People with the best credit scores usually have credit lines of different types.
 Having several accounts with different types of credit helps to show that you can manage credit well.
-Having a mix of different types of credit is important because it makes up for 10% of your credit score.
+Having a mix of different types of credit is important because it makes up 10% of your credit score.

 3. Length Of Credit History